 Mrs. Roosevelt’s column ran 500 words, but she usually managed to complete each column in an hour.
 She had many obligations to attend to as first lady, and she made getting her column done quickly a priority.
-But readers didn’t complain that the quality suffered for it.
+Readers didn’t complain that the quality suffered for it.

 6. Have a hard deadline.